isamu-isozaki/teamai_test/engineering/infrastructure/design/template.html.md

 #### GitLab.com and Self-managed

-Describe how this solution is expected to work (or not) on both GitLab.com and self-managed.
+Describe how this solution is expected to work (or not/index.html.md) on both GitLab.com and self-managed.

 ### Operational Considerations